 [EDIT: This article was originally written in 2016.
-I have noticed a large amount of traffic point to it in the last week or so, and realized it was all directed from a certain blog post.
-Please allow me to point out that art is dark as often as it is light and not all of the subjects that artists tackle are positive, or beautiful, or full of happy thoughts.
+I have noticed a large amount of traffic pointing to it and realized it was all directed from the same blog post.
+Please allow me to point out that art is dark as often as it is light, and not all of the subjects that artists tackle are positive, beautiful, or full of happy thoughts.
 Artists often paint their own trials and traumas onto the canvas, and their palettes frequently reflect the very real horrors in this world.
-That does not make these works “evil” or “satanic” or promoting of “depraved illuminati Luciferian practices” Critical thinking, people.
+That does not make these works “evil” or “satanic” or promoting “depraved illuminati Luciferian practices” Critical thinking, people.
 It’s a thing.
-And shame on that blogger for using art to promote her ridiculous agenda. ]
+And shame on that blogger for using art to promote her ridiculous agenda.]

 Polish artist Aleksandra Waliszewska creates some of your most brutal nightmares: those savage, dreadful dreams that set a deep sleeper to screaming, and where upon waking, you can only gibber incoherent nonsense regarding your nocturnal horrors and why you were moved to wet the bed in terror last night.